Planning and Learning Using Adaptive Entropy Tree Search: Experiments

+\kucil{If I understand correctly Fig 1 is the main figure, so put this on the same page as the section Experiments.
+Also say that is the main figure somewhere.} \pk{can't put it earlier than the first reference to the figure}

+\kucil{reverse the order of sentences: first maxent mcts that works; outperforms / on par with puct-mcts; significantly outperforms ments and tents}

-In this section we present experiments showing that ANTS augmented with learning significantly exceeds the results of MENTS and TENTS in this setting.
-Moreover, it outperforms the state-of-the-art PUCT (utilized in AlphaZero), at the same time being more stable, as shown in Figure~\ref{fig:e2e}.
-To the best of our knowledge, this is the first such demonstration for maximum entropy MCTS methods.
+In this section we present experiments showing that ANTS is the first maximum entropy MCTS method competitive in the online learning setting.
+Specifically, ANTS significantly exceeds the results of the prior methods MENTS and TENTS.
+Moreover, it outperforms the state-of-the-art PUCT (utilized in AlphaZero and MuZero), at the same time being more stable.

-In these experiments we use a relatively modest computational budget per episode, setting the number of MCTS simulations to $30$ and limit the depth of the search tree to $20$.
-An important technical step towards stabilizing training was providing the current temperature as an additional input to the Q-network, as described in section \textbf{Method}.
-In order to collect diverse data for network training, we employ the exploration strategy \eqref{eq:ants_sel} for ANTS, MENTS and TENTS, and \eqref{eq:puct_sel} for PUCT.
-The hyperparameter $\tau_\textrm{sel}$ is tuned for each method separately, as described in \appendixref{app:hparams}.
-For each algorithm and game, we run five experiments, each collecting $28000$ episodes in total.
-More details about the experimental setting are provided in \appendixref{app:exp}.

 As we can see in Figure~\ref{fig:e2e}, the performances of both ANTS-S and ANTS-T consistently improve as they collect more data.
-Both algorithms exhibit similar performance, though ANTS-T appears slightly more sample efficient, while ANTS-S is learns more steadily and has lower variance between seeds.
+Both algorithms exhibit similar performance, though ANTS-T appears slightly more sample efficient, while ANTS-S learns more steadily and has lower variance between seeds.
 PUCT learns slowly and unsteadily, and its median performance eventually starts to deteriorate.
-MENTS and TENTS completely fail, which confirms the importance of the improvements made in ANTS in the planning-learning loop setting.
+MENTS and TENTS quickly plateau at a low score, which confirms the importance of the improvements made in ANTS in the online learning setting.

+In these experiments, to collect diverse data for network training, we employ the exploration strategy \eqref{eq:ants_sel} for ANTS, MENTS, and TENTS, and \eqref{eq:puct_sel} for PUCT.
+The hyperparameter $\tau_\textrm{sel}$ is tuned for each method separately.
+We run five experiments for each algorithm and game, each collecting $28000$ episodes in total.
+An important technical step towards stabilizing training was providing the current temperature as an additional input to the Q-network, as described in Section~\ref{sec:value_estimation}.